-Living one the western side of the Red River and Twin Towns
+Wahpeton sits on the western side of the Red River

-Wahpeton might not be the only twin city situated on the North Dakota-Minnesota state border, but it might be the only one where residents care less about which side of the Red River people live on.
+Wahpeton might not be the only twin city situated on the North Dakota-Minnesota state border, but it might be the only one where residents care less about which side of the state border people live on.
+Wahpeton's sister city, Breckenridge sits on the other side of the Red River in Minnesota, the two only connected by two bridges on the north and south sides.
 “We call ourselves the Twin Towns, but for many of us, it’s one large city,” says Melissa Frank, gallery director at the Red Door Gallery and Museum, who has also lived in Wahpeton for 13 years.
 “You have that small little river that divides you, but it’s not much of a barrier.”
 The longstanding North Dakota city’s history goes far back, highlighted by its historic homes and buildings in its small downtown district.
 Today, the city is a mix of its history and longtime residents and new construction and a growing arts scene.
+Further, the area's commercial scene and grocery stores support both of the Twin Towns, but Wahpeton residents get to live closer.
 “The old timers and life timers — they know everyone, and they know everyone’s connection to everyone else,” Frank says.
 “You can make connections at church, and there’s a good boy scout presence.”

 Wahpeton's public parks along the Red River

-The Red River runs along the North Dakota-Minnesota state border, separating Wahpeton and Breckenridge on the Minnesota side.
+The Red River runs along the North Dakota-Minnesota state border, though it becomes the Bois de Sioux River south of Minnesota Avenue and branches off to become the Otter Trail River on the Breckenridge side of the state border.
 In the Twin Towns, the river is a hotspot for fishing, offering around 50 different species of fish.
 Kidder Recreation Area has shoreline fishing and piers and fish-cleaning stations for after reeling in catches.
 Bois de Sioux Golf Course just shows how little the river divides Wahpeton and Breckenridge.
 The river cuts through the middle of the course, leaving 9 holes on the North Dakota side and 9 holes in Minnesota.
 It’s the only golf course in the country spanning two states.
 Chahinkapa Park’s playground, skatepark and athletic fields and courts overlook the river.
 Statues from local artists around the river highlight the growing arts scene in Wahpeton.
 Right next door, people can see over 70 species at the Chahinkapa Zoo, including tigers, cheetahs and monkeys.

 A mix of older Nationals and split levels and newer subdivisions